kristofferek/storeact/README.md

 # STOREACT
 ## Overview
-Simple webshop to further increase my experience with the MERN stack.
+Simple webshop to further increase my experience with the MERN stack.<br/>

-In development, react-scripts is used to serve the client(Port = 3000) and the server uses a Node Express API server(Port = 3001).
+In development, `react-scripts` is used to serve the client(Port = 3000) and the server uses a Node Express API server(Port = 3001).

 ## Techniques
 React<br/>